Shopify/turbograft/README.md

 Each event also is sent with a copy of the XHR, as well as a reference to the element that initated the `remote-method`.

+### tg-static

+With the `tg-static` attribute decorating a node, we can make sure that this node is not replaced during a fullpage refresh.
+Contrast this to partial page refreshes, where we normally specify the set of elements that need to change.
+With `tg-static`, we can define a set of elements (by annotating them with this attribute) that must never change.

+The internal state of any nodes marked with `tg-static` will remain, even though the entire page has been swapped out.
+A partial page refresh with `onlyKeys` targeting a node inside of the `tg-static` node is also possible, persisting your static element but swapping the innards.

+Though, if you were to refresh the page at a higher level -- e.g., refreshing an ancestor of the `tg-static`, the static aspect is no longer obeyed and it is replaced!

+### refresh-always

+For the lazy developer in all of us, we can use the attribute `refresh-always` when, through any page refresh (partial or full) we want to be sure we've absolutely replaced a certain element, if it exists.

 ## Example App

 There is an example app that you can boot to play with TurboGraft.
 Open the console and network inspector and see it in action!
 This same app is also used in the TurboGraft browser testing suite.